jamesgurung/timetable-calendar-generator/README.md

 The output depends on which flags are set:

 #### `--csv` or `--ical`
 Creates a "calendars" folder containing a CSV or ICS calendar file for each user.
 These files can be shared along with [instructions for importing to Google Calendar](import-tutorial.md) or any other calendar system.

-iCal files are set to the `Europe/London` timezone.
+Note that the iCal format requires a timezone, and this is set to `Europe/London`.

 #### `--google`
 Writes each user's lessons directly to their Google Workspace calendar.
 The tool does not read or edit any events except for those which it creates itself (these are tagged with the extended property `makecal=true`).

 #### `--microsoft`
-Writes each user's lessons directly to their Microsoft 365 calendar, in the `Europe/London` timezone.
+Writes each user's lessons directly to their Microsoft 365 calendar.
 The tool does not read or edit any events except for those which it creates itself (these are tagged with the open extension `timetable-calendar-generator`).
+The Microsoft Graph API requires a timezone, and this is set to `Europe/London`.

 ### Automation